 Compatible Crypto Wallets

 Bead is wallet agnostic.
-Any wallet that can
+Any wallet that can:

 1. Scan the QR code provided by the hosted payment page, and

-2. Broadcast the correct asset on the correct network to the destination address can be used to complete a payment.
+2. Broadcast the correct asset on the correct network to the destination address

 Asset and wallet matrix

-Use this table as the primary reference for supported assets, networks, and example wallets.
+Use this table as the primary reference for supported assets, networks, tender keys, and example wallets.
 The wallet lists are examples, not an exhaustive set, and are ordered roughly by consumer usage at the time of writing.

 Bitcoin-based tenders